Abmstpha/Abmstpha/README.md

   <tr>
   <td width="50%" valign="top">

-## Let's Work on Your Project Together!
+## Don't hesitate to contact me if you are working on a Data Science project!

 If you have any questions about Data Science, feel free to <a href="">contact me through email</a> me.

-You can hire me as a freelancer on <a href="">Upwork</a> or <a href="https://www.linkedin.com/in/abdellahi-el-moustapha/">LinkedIn</a> to do your machine learning project on web.
+You can hire me as a freelancer on <a href="https://www.upwork.com/freelancers/~01cea7a985b0ffa667">Upwork</a> or <a href="https://www.linkedin.com/in/abdellahi-el-moustapha/">LinkedIn</a> to do your machine learning project on web.

   </td>
   <td width="50%" valign="top">